JohanvdWesthuizen/FlowChem-ClosedLoopOpt/README.md

 The proprietary commands to control the Uniqsis equipment have been remove from from the Node-RED flows.
 Contact Uniqsis to obtain these commands.

 ## License
-This material is licensed under the [MIT license](https://github.com/JohanvdWesthuizen/FlowChem-ClosedLoopOpt/blob/main/LICENSE) and is free and provided as-is.
+This material is licensed under the [MIT license](https://github.com/JohanvdWesthuizen/FlowChem-ClosedLoopOpt/blob/main/LICENSE) and is provided as-is.